James Dagwell is a producer at BBC News

 He took a sabbatical in 2011 and returned in 2012 as a Producer for BBC News.

-Rachael Bland (née Hodges) currently presents the news on BBC Radio 5 Live and BBC North West Tonight.
+Rachael Bland (née Hodges) is a former presenter on BBC Radio 5 Live and BBC North West Tonight.
 After training as a broadcast journalist, Bland presented news bulletins on BBC Wiltshire.
 She then moved to BBC Radio 5 Live, at first reading the news on…

 Juliet Dunlop is a British television journalist and newsreader working for STV in East Central Scotland.
 She previously appeared as a presenter for the BBC, appearing on the BBC News channel, BBC World News and BBC One daytime updates.
 Before joining the BBC News channel…